gchumillas-dev/css-parser/README.md

 ## Examples

-Selects the frist element and the 'odd' elements
+Selects the first and the odd elements:

 ```php
 $doc = new DOMDocument("1.0", "UTF-8");
 $doc->loadXML(